No results for ""

 Instance sizing

 We have tested and developed the Relay Proxy to work with an AWS m4.xlarge instance, but you can use the Relay Proxy with any technical equivalent.
 The m4.xlarge instances we tested against have 4 vCPUs and 16GiB of memory, but that is not a hard requirement.
 The Relay Proxy may use significantly less memory and CPU than the m4.xlarge instance offers.
 More importantly, the m4.xlarge instance has sufficient networking performance that the Relay Proxy should perform well.
+To learn more about instance sizing, read Amazon's documentation on EC2 instance types.

 The Relay Proxy works best with LaunchDarkly's server-side SDKs and with SDKs configured for polling.
 It does not handle streaming connections from client-side SDKs efficiently.
 When you use LaunchDarkly's streaming architecture in a heavily-used client-side or mobile application, be sure to monitor and scale the Relay Proxy accordingly.